1,045 GBP (£)

 Accommodation None Included

-Leiths took over delivery of this qualification from Tante Marie Culinary Academy in 2019 and is now one of only two places in the UK where you can undertake this assessment.
 Over the three days, you will complete a two-day cooking assessment and a theory exam, taking place in the Leiths’ state-of-the-art professional kitchens.

-Please note the Leiths’ assessment only forms part of the overall certification process for the Ship’s Cook Certificate.
-Under the MCA’s?certification criteria, to achieve the overall certificate you must also have completed the Level 2 Award in Food Safety in Catering with face-to-face training, a Standards of Training Certification, Watchkeeping (STCW) basic safety courses and possess a current Medical Fitness Certificate.
+The Leiths’ assessment only forms part of the overall certification process.
+Under the MCA’s criteria, to achieve the overall certificate you must also have completed the Level 2 Award in Food Safety in Catering with face-to-face training, a Standards of Training Certification, Watchkeeping (STCW) basic safety courses and possess a current Medical Fitness Certificate.
 These are not covered in the Leiths assessment.
-Once all achieved, successful candidates can then apply to the MCA for their Ships’ Cook Certificate and be well on their way to becoming a qualified chef at sea.

 Course Structure